A Guide to Your Dog’s ID Tag

 Getting your dog an ID Tag is one of the first and more important items on your to-do list.
 Even if you think your dog will never run away or get out of the backyard, it is better to be safe, rather than sorry.

-ID tags make it significantly easier for your dog to make its way back home if they do manage break free.
+ID tags make it significantly easier for your dog to make their way back home if they do manage to break free.
 But what information should you include on this vital tag?

 What You Should Include on Your Dog’s ID Tag